ame89/openiec61850/README.md

 Development of OpenIEC61850 was started by [Fraunhofer ISE, energy & meteo Systems](http://www.ise.fraunhofer.de/en) GmbH, and [OFFIS](http://www.offis.de/en/start.html) as part of the [eTelligence](http://www.etelligence.de/etelligence.php) research project funded by Germany's [Federal Ministery of Economics and Technology](http://www.bmwi.de/en/).
 Now that the research project has ended OpenIEC61850 is actively maintained by Fraunhofer ISE.

-In cases where Java is not an option (e.g. if you want to implement a server on very resource constrained systems) you can also consider [libiec61850](http://libiec61850.com/).
+In cases where Java is not an option (e.g. if you want to implement a server on very resource constrained systems) you can also consider [libiec61850](http://libiec61850.com/) which is an alternative implementation in C by Michael Zillgith.

+Authors:
+- Stefan Feuerhahn
+- Chau Do
+- Michael Zillgith (Fraunhofer ISE)
+- Claus Brunzema
+- Tobias Weidelt
+- Bertram Lückehe (energy & meteo Systems)
+- more